An Audio-Visual Speech Separation Model Inspired by Cortico-Thalamo-Cortical Circuits: Results

 \subsection{Speech separation improves automatic speech recognition}

 Speech separation should help downstream tasks such as automatic speech recognition (ASR).
 We were interested in the potential improvement if CTCNet was applied to speech mixtures before these mixtures were input into ASR systems.
-In this experiment, the Google Cloud Speech-to-Text API\footnote{https://cloud.google.com/speech-to-text} was used to recognize speech in the LRS2-2Mix test set.
+In this experiment, the Google Cloud Speech-to-Text API\footnote{https://cloud.google.com/speech-to-text} was used to recognize speech in the LRS2-2Mix test set, as shown in Table~\ref{tab8}.
 Without speech separation, the word error rate (WER) was 84.91\%.
 When CTCNet was applied for speech separation, the WER decreased to 24.82\%.
-This WER is considerably lower than the previously reported 34.45\% and 35.08\% WERs achieved after applying Visualvoice \cite{RN26} and CaffNet-C \cite{RN9}, respectively, for speech separation.
+This WER is significantly lower than the previously reported WER achieved after applying SOTA methods \cite{RN9, RN26, martel2023audio, RN10} for speech separation.
 This finding demonstrates the improved performance of CTCNet over existing AVSS methods in downstream applications.